wgpu-mc/wgpu-mc/README.md

 - [ ] Have built in shaders that mimic the original Minecraft style, and also built-in more advanced shaders
 - [ ] Ability to use custom shaders

+Maybe features (far future)

+- [ ] Combine this project with https://github.com/birbe/jvm to run Minecraft: Java Edition in the browser